Sternberg Centre

-It was founded to facilitate a number of Reform and Liberal Jewish institutions, attached to the Movement for Reform Judaism (formerly: Reform Synagogues of Great Britain), principally through education and cultural means.
+It was founded to facilitate a number of Reform and Liberal Jewish institutions, attached to the Movement for Reform Judaism (previously Reform Synagogues of Great Britain), principally through education and cultural means.
 The centre was opened in 1981 by the Manor House Trust and is now named after Sigmund Sternberg.
 The founding organisations are: Leo Baeck College, the Movement for Reform Judaism and the Akiva School, the first Reform Jewish day school in England (also opened in 1981).
 Later the (Masorti) New North London Synagogue also located there.
 The Sternberg Centre also includes the offices of RSY Netzer, The Zionist Youth Movement for Reform Judaism.

 The centre also hosted the Jewish Museum, Finchley until 2007.

 Movement for Reform Judaism

 The Movement for Reform Judaism has had its headquarters at the site since 1981.
 The Movement is the national umbrella organisation of 41 autonomous synagogues.
 Staff based at the Sternberg Centre work to support these synagogues including work with small communities, the Reform Beit Din (religious court), education, youth work, work with students and young adults and practical support for synagogues including HR, IT and communications.

 Regular events are organised including a biennial Jewish music conference, residential weekends and events for people in mixed-faith relationships and those considering conversion to Judaism, a national biennial conference held at a regional venue and a northern Reform Jewish communities weekend.